- 7 Hours

 - Bus drops off in the largest city in Alaska - Anchorage (hotels and airport)

 - All entrance fees to all above attractions are included

 - Mild activity level

 - Each stop allows plenty of time to explore each location

-This service for cruise ship passengers is available only on Wednesdays and Saturdays.
+This bus service for cruise ship passengers is available only on Wednesdays, Saturdays and Sundays.

 Mid May to Mid September